Get the Best WordPress Backup

 Then, open your WordPress dashboard and install and activate Duplicator.

-Activate Duplicator Pro license key
+Activate Duplicator license key

 Paste your license key and activate it.
 This will unlock a wide range of premium features to help you with site migrations, backups, and cloning!

-Step 2: Create a Custom Package
+Step 2: Create a Custom Backup

 Next, you can create a custom file with all of the data you want to transfer to the new location.
 Don’t worry, Duplicator Pro makes this process easy.

-Custom WordPress file export
+Custom file backup

 You’ll be able to include/exclude the database, along with:

 To avoid importing a large file, you could also choose to only include active plugin and theme files.
 Additionally, consider removing the Other option to exclude non-WordPress files and folders.
-This will exclude any unnecessary data and optimize your backup:
+This will exclude any unnecessary data and optimize your backup.

 After this, hit Next.
-Now, Duplicator will scan your website for issues:
+Now, Duplicator will scan your website for issues.

 Step 3: Download Your Files